angelov/donut/README.md

 [![Scrutinizer Code Quality](https://scrutinizer-ci.com/g/angelov/donut/badges/quality-score.png?b=master)](https://scrutinizer-ci.com/g/angelov/donut/?branch=master)

 **Caution:** This is just an experimental project developed only for educational purposes.
 It is not, and never will be, production ready software.
+Because of that, there are some edge cases and possible errors that are intentionally left unhandled.
+Some of them are marked as `todos`, some of  them are not.
+Also, some things are intentionally done in a (possibly) wrong way, just for experimental purposes.

 ## Requirements